adriangalilea/xdg-dirs/README.md

    - `XDG_RUNTIME_DIR`
 - Cross-platform: macOS and Linux, perfect for cross-platform dotfiles.

-It works very similarly, but instead of using `~/.config/user-dirs.dirs` which is both a subjectively awful name, and objectively non XDG compliant directory (feel free to correct me if I'm wrong), we use `~/.config/xdg/` both for the user editable `user.dirs` and the `generated.dirs` which is a representation of what is being applied.
+It works very similarly, but instead of using `~/.config/user-dirs.dirs` which is both a subjectively awful name, and an objectively non-XDG-compliant path, we use `~/.config/xdg/` for both the user-editable `user.dirs` and the `generated.dirs` which represents what is being applied.

 ## Features